ryanfleharty/erroneous_monk/README.md

 <h2>Automated Tests</h2>

-You can use the automated tests provided in tests.py to test whether your templates show the correct information.
+You can use the automated tests provided in tests.py to test some of these features.
 Simply run the command "python manage.py test" to run the tests until there are no failures.